 Amazon Expands Same-Day Fresh Food Delivery to 1,000 Cities

-Amazon Prime members can now get fresh groceries like produce, dairy and meat delivered same day at no extra cost.
-Here’s how it compares to Amazon Fresh, Whole Foods and Walmart+.
+Amazon Prime members can now get fresh groceries such as produce, dairy and meat delivered same day at no extra cost.
+Here’s how it compares with Amazon Fresh, Whole Foods and Walmart+.

-You might be thinking that this isn't news because Amazon Fresh already exists and already delivers fresh groceries to your door in a matter of hours.
+You might be thinking that this isn't news because Amazon Fresh already exists and delivers fresh groceries to your door in a matter of hours.
 The major online marketplace emphasized that this new service is not the same Amazon Fresh or its Whole Foods delivery options.
-The most noticeable difference for Amazon Prime members is that the expanded grocery delivery service doesn't cost extra.

 Profit and prosper with the best of expert advice on investing, taxes, retirement, personal finance and more - straight to your e-mail.